jontywigster/hyper-v_sensie_build/README.md

 The image is downloaded and cached in Hyper-V's disk storage location, renamed to include the version, and converted to a VHDX also named to include the version.

-If the cache already contains the converted VHDX, this is used subsequently to build a VM.
-If this 'output' VHDX doesn't exist, or a newer version of the OS is available, the image is downloaded and converted, and this new 'output' VHDX is used to build a VM.
+If the cache already contains the converted VHDX, this is used so there's no download or conversion.
+If a newer version of the OS is available, the image is downloaded, converted and renamed, and this newly-converted VHDX is then used.

 For Windows, the same Node-Red logic is used to check for a newer version but, instead of downloading from Microsoft, my NAS is woken and a Windows ISO is downloaded from it.
 This is then converted to a VHDX and the same caching logic applies.